Obsessive Compulsive Disorder

 OCD affects people differently, some people are able to live alongside their OCD and to manage it effectively.
 However, for others it can be severely debilitating.
 Therefore, if you find that daily life is increasingly difficult because of your symptoms and that the OCD is beginning to have an impact on your quality of life, then seeking support and treatment would be worthwhile.

 There is an increasing amount of research into effective treatments for OCD, mainly talking therapies.
-However, in severe cases medication (alongside therapy) might be indicated.
+However, in severe cases medication (alongside therapy) may be helpful.
 The National Institute of Clinical Excellence (NICE) guidance recommends Cognitive Behavioural Therapy (CBT) as an effective treatment for OCD.
-The approach can be tailored to the needs of the individual and the severity of their symptoms.
+We will tailor therapy to the needs of the individual and the severity of their symptoms.